Lippur/StrictId/README.md

 #### Notes

 Id values are stored as fixed-length Ulid strings in the database (e.g. "01HV9AF3QA4T121HCZ873M0BKK").
+An alternative value converter for storing them as Guid is also included (`StrictId.EFCore.ValueConverters.IdToGuidConverter`).
+Keep in mind that storing the IDs as Guid makes the database representation visually different from the normal string representation, which can be inconvenient.
-If you would prefer to store them as byte arrays, you can create your own value generator and converter based on the ones included.
+If you would prefer to store IDs as byte arrays, you can create your own value generator and converter based on the ones included.
 Keep in mind, though, that the small improvement you gain in database performance and storage by using byte arrays is most likely not worth the loss of readability and clarity.

 ### With Hot Chocolate GraphQL